athril/ebic/docs_sources/installation.md

 ## EvoBic prerequisites

-EvoBic requires CUDA Toolkit and C++11 environment to be installed.
+EvoBic requires CUDA Toolkit (7.0 or later) and C++11 environment to be installed.
 Please make sure that your computer may run CUDA.

 Find out your graphic card and check if it is supported on [NVIDIA website](https://developer.nvidia.com/cuda-gpus).